 - Paper waivers are required for each athlete that is competing.
 Online waivers will not be accepted for this regatta.
-Waivers are located here: - Please launch at least thirty (30) minutes prior to your scheduled race time.
+Waivers are located <a href="https://example.com/here/bases/b - Please launch at least thirty (30) minutes prior to your scheduled race time.
 Boats launching have priority over boats docking.
 If you are hot-seating or sharing equipment, notify the dock master and have all equipment and rowers ready to switch quickly.
 All boats will launch at the boathouse dock. - NOTICE that the travel lane to the START is on the launch side of the river.
 Use caution when rowing to the start line or from the finish line and stay to the side of the river away from the racing lanes.
 There is no need to cross the river or the race course.
 Be safe! - All races are FINALS ONLY (no heats).
 All races are 2000m in length except for Masters, Seniors, Veterans and Recreation categories which are 1000m.
 NOTE that the finish line will be the same for all races.
-Refer to course map for more details. - For 2013, we have introduced "challenge races" into the scheduling to allow "finals only" finishers to compete to remain and compete against each other at the end of the day. - The MRRA Concessions Committee will have nutritious food and beverages available for sale in front of the boat bays.
+Refer to course map for more details. - The MRRA Concessions Committee will have nutritious food and beverages available for sale in front of the boat bays.
 If raining, location will be in the boathouse. - Motor boats may travel the travel lane between races at head way speed.
 Please no wake!
 Your cooperation is greatly appreciated by the competitors. - Bow Markers Please bring your own bow markers.
 Thank You!